The project is compose of a high trained team of scientists from different backgrounds, joining to study this topic

 Tatiane is a biologist and has a Master in animal behavior by the Institute of Psychology at the University of São Paulo.
 She worked as a technician in the project until June/2020, collecting and analysing behavioural data on from the project fieldwork.
 She is now a Doctoral student at the Institute of Psychology at USP, conducting a project to quantify and compare capuchin monkey terrestrially and its causes in some of the sites of the CAPCULT project.

 Msc.
 Paulo Henrique M. Coutinho

-Andrews is a biologist and a Masters candidate at the Institute of Psychology at the University of São Paulo.
+Andrews is a biologist and a Masters student in the Institute of Psychology at University of São Paulo.
 His project is to develop and apply probe experiments to compare the probe tool use repertoire between different sites of the CAPCULT project